Derrymore, County Antrim

-Derrymore (from Irish Doire Mór 'great oak-grove') is a small village and townland in County Antrim, Northern Ireland.
-In the 2001 Census it had a population of 243 people.
+Derrymore (from Irish Doire Mór 'great oak-grove') is a small village and townland in County Armagh, Northern Ireland.
+In the 2001 census it had a population of 243 people.
 It lies on the shores of Lough Neagh, within the Armagh City, Banbridge and Craigavon Borough Council area.

-The village is a linear settlement comprising residential development and a primary school, but no other community facilities.
+The village is a linear settlement comprising residential development and a primary school (St. Mary's Primary School), but no other community facilities.